Much depends on dinner, it is true, but what about the meal’s much younger, overlooked sister, breakfast?

-The third dish was a crunchy-coated cylinder of creamy Idiazábal cheese, with smoked salt, pumpkin sorbet, and caramelised pumpkin seeds; citric notes countered the cheese’s richness.
+Next, a cylinder of creamy Idiazábal cheese, coated with smoked salt, pumpkin sorbet, and caramelised pumpkin seeds; citric notes countered the cheese’s richness.
 Next: sardine fillets scattered with chopped toasted hazelnuts atop smoked paprika coca with a royale of roasted peppers and sherry vinaigrette.

 An indulgent dish followed: carpaccio of foie, layered with thin slices of crunchy nutty bread, violet jam, passionfruit pulp, and a powdered ice cream (yes, it’s a thing) made from Italian Scamorza cheese.
 This was followed by a refreshing Sóller orange and champagne sorbet on chocolate sand with tiny shreds of dried rose petals.
 After a show-stopping dessert described on the menu as ‘dark chocolate’, we ended with superb petits fours – more of Mariló’s precise culinary art.